Ayman2G/PlanifAuto_Project/README.md

 ## Description

 This project aims at solving a pddl problem.
 For this purpose, we implemented a method that uses both A* and the heuristic of FastForward.
 This is part of the automated planning course of CentraleSupélec.
+On a choisi comme problème à résoudre : Taquin
 ## Team Members

 - Ayman Moumen